-Container: Sturdy and leak-proof with Hazardous Glass label including your name and lab room #.
+Container: Sturdy and leak-proof with Hazardous Glass label.
 Plastic lined cardboard box OR plastic jug with sealed lid.

-- A utoclave before boxing if contaminated with infectious agents, recombinant organisms or human blood.

-- Seal container closed.

-- Affix Green "OK to Trash"

-Label with name and lab #.

-Place in hallway next to

-your lab door for custodians to

-remove OR take it to the labeled

-hopper on the loading dock
+- A utoclave before boxing if contaminated with infectious agents, recombinant organisms or human blood. - Seal container closed. - Affix green "OK to Trash" label with name and lab #.
+Place in hallway next to your lab door for custodians to remove OR take it to the labeled hopper on the loading dock yourself.

-yourself.

-CHEMICALS THAT DO NOT POSE AN ECOLOGICAL OR HEALTH HAZARD: These items can either be sewered (washed down the sink) or sent to the landfill (thrown in the trash) depending on their water solubility.
+SURPLUS CHEMICALS THAT DO NOT POSE AN ECOLOGICAL OR HEALTH HAZARD These items can either be sewered (washed down the sink) or sent to the landfill (thrown in the trash) depending on their water solubility.